 - LON: Longitude

-- SITE_CLASSIFICATION: Site classifications were designated based on literature description of sites and designations were made from the following categories (See Delwiche et al., in prep, for details, designations were made by Kyle B. Delwiche and Gavin McNicol).
+- SITE_CLASSIFICATION: Site classifications were designated based on literature description of sites and designations were made from the following categories (See Delwiche et al. 2021 for details, designations were made by Kyle B. Delwiche and Gavin McNicol).

 - Salt marsh